emmagraham/STAT540-UBC.github.io/index.md

 #### All assignments (EXCEPT for paper review 02) must be marked by now - or you should have heard from us that we are working on it.
 If you have not heard back from us, tag us on your assignment issues.

+**<font color="blue">Please make sure that your posters .pdf files are uploaded in your group repository, as well as your codes and your project .md files.</font>**

 **Deadline for project .md and individual project reports: <font color="red"> April 11th</font>**